mendix/docs/content/data-hub/data-hub-catalog/search.md

 The **Search** screen is divided into the [Search](#search-pane) pane, the [Search Details](#search-details) page, and the [Service Metadata](#metadata) panel.

-{{% todo %}}[AD: capitalization/bolding of these terms should be made consistent through all DHG documentation based on whether these appear as UI labels.
-If they do not - and it does not appear that they do in the screenshot below - they should be neither capitalized nor bolded?]{{% /todo %}}

 ![](attachments/search/search-details-page.png)

 ### 4.1 Search Pane {#search-pane}

-The **Search** pane is used to search through registered assets in the Data Hub Catalog.
-When a search term is entered, search results can be refined by using filters.
+The collapsable **Search** pane is used to search for registered assets in the Data Hub Catalog.
+A search can be refined by using filters.

 #### 4.1.1 Search Area